Safety in the surf at Sydneys and Austrialias beaches

 You may have to swim only a fairly short distance across the flow of the rip to get out of fast

 moving water.
-Then you should swim parallel to the beach for 30 metres or so to get away from the rip area, and then swim back to the beach, helped
+Then you should swim to get away from the rip area, and then swim back to the beach, helped

 by the breaking waves.

-or float and go with the flow of the water while facing the beach and wave your arms in the air and shout to signal to the
+or float and go with the flow of the water while facing the beach and hold one of your arms in the air and shout to signal to the

 lifesavers that you need help.
 When the lifesavers see that you are asking for help they will quickly come out and rescue